Universal quantum control over Majorana zero modes: Introduction

 Conventional braiding operations of MZMs were proposed under the adiabatic condition~\cite{Ivanov2001NonAbelian,Stone2006Fusion,Read2009NonAbelian,Sau2011Controlling,vanHeck2012Coulomb,Kraus2013Braiding} and governed by the Berry-Wilczek-Zee holonomy~\cite{Wilczek1984Appearance,Cheng2011Nonadiabatic}.
 In practice, the implementation of topological quantum computation based on the adiabatic braiding operations is constrained by the extended operation time.
 First, the prolonged exposure to the environment can induce ruinable decoherence effect on the quantum systems~\cite{Carmichael1999statistical}.
-Second, while the exact adiabatic solution is established within infinite evolution time, the realistic operation with a finite clock speed unavoidably entails nonzero non-adiabatic errors~\cite{Nayak2008NonAbelian}.
-Such errors will lead to the leakage from the subspace of degenerate ground states to the external Hilbert space.
-Third, the long operation time of topological quantum computer will increase the possibility of the quasiparticle poisoning~\cite{Catelani2011Quasiparticle,Karzig2021Quasiparticle,Liu2024Quasiparticle}, i.e., a quasiparticle enters the collection of MZMs and changes the parity of the states.
-Although the measurement-based tools~\cite{Knapp2016Nature} have been used to mitigate unwanted transition errors during adiabatic braid operations~\cite{Bonderson2008Measurement,Bomantara2020Measurement}, a fast and high-fidelity nonadiabatic braiding operation remains desired for MZMs.
+Second, while the exact adiabatic solution is established within an infinite period of time, the realistic operation with a finite clock speed unavoidably entails nonzero nonadiabatic errors~\cite{Nayak2008NonAbelian}.
+Such errors will give rise to the leakage from the subspace of degenerate ground states to the external Hilbert space.
+Third, the long operation time of topological quantum computation increases the possibility of the quasiparticle poisoning~\cite{Flsensberg2010Tunneling,Catelani2011Quasiparticle,Leijnse2011Scheme, Rainis2012Majorana,Karzig2021Quasiparticle,Liu2024Quasiparticle}.
+The quantum information encoded in the braiding process of MZMs will leak out of the topological subspace due to the excitation of the extra quasiparticle, which can break the parity conservation of the MZMs subspace.
+Although the measurement-based tools~\cite{Knapp2016Nature} have been used to mitigate the unwanted transition errors during adiabatic braid operations~\cite{Bonderson2008Measurement,Bomantara2020Measurement}, a high-fidelity, robust, and fast braiding operation remains desired for MZMs.